brinkmanlab/exposomics-for-childhood-asthma-code/README.md

 **Supplementary-figures-S8-S10-cytokine-associations-2026-April-27-.ipynb:**

-- Mann-Whitney tests, unadjusted and adjusted multiple linear regressions for differences in individual cytokine level differences associated with prenataly daily hand sanitizer use and cleaning home 4 or more times per month (birth-3m).
-Used to generated Supplementary figures 8a, 8b, 10a, 10b.
+- Mann-Whitney tests, unadjusted and adjusted multiple linear regressions for differences in individual cytokine level differences associated with prenatal daily hand sanitizer use and cleaning home 4 or more times per month (birth-3m).
+Used to generate Supplementary figures 8a, 8b, 10a, 10b.

 **Supplementary-figures-S9-S12-eosinophil-ratios.ipynb:**